okta/okta-mobile-kotlin/README.md

 This SDK consists of several different libraries, each with detailed documentation.

 - [AuthFoundation](auth-foundation) -- Common classes for managing credentials and used as a foundation for other libraries.
-- [AuthFoundationBootstrap](auth-foundation-bootstrap) -- A simplified API for common use cases.
 - [OktaOAuth2](oauth2) -- OAuth2 authentication capabilities for authenticating users.
 - [WebAuthenticationUI](web-authentication-ui) -- Authenticate users using web-based OIDC flows.